 An important piece of etiquette is that you do not bring your cell phone to your mat in class.
 If you bring your technology to the Studio, we ask that you turn it off and place it in the cubbies we have assigned for your personal items.
 Your practice is a time to unplug and disconnect from technology.
-Remember that others have done the same and interrupting the yoga zone with a ringtone is rather unforgiving, regardless of the calm reaction you may receive.

 Unroll Your Mat and Get Some Props

 Speak softly out of respect to all those in the Studio.
 The few minutes before class are ideal for a short meditation and for setting an intention.
-Also, it is proper etiquette not to step on anyone else’s mat while you are in transit to setting up your mat.

 Your mat should be unrolled quietly so as not to disturb fellow participants and with the edges curled down toward the floor.
 Line the mat up with those of your neighbours so that you help to create organized rows (unless you are advised to arrange in a different orientation).
-Be mindful of people's space.

-“Props” are the tools you can use to help bring more stability and easefulness into your poses, and include blocks, blankets, straps and bolsters (pillows).
+“Props” are the tools you can use to help bring more stability and ease into your poses, and include blocks, blankets, straps and bolsters (pillows).
 If you attend a class that provides props, simply ask the teacher which props you should get, or see what everyone else has and get the same ones.

 This is a welcoming environment where you are encouraged to let go of judgement, competition and expectations and to just "be" on your mat.
 Your yoga practice is about you and your inner journey.
 Observe and listen to your body and enjoy your class.